mukundhareddy1996/Django-Test-Project/README.md

 # Django-Test-Project

-This is my learnings in django and developing slowly.
+This is just to reflect my learnings in django.
 Not of much use for you 😊